-■ TDS ILM 816 ILM Level 3 Award in Leadership
+ILM Level 5 Award III Leadership

 and Management

-■ TDS ILM 815A Level 3 Certificate in Leadership
+• TDS ILM 815A Level 3 Certificate in Leadership

 and Management

 TDS ILM 817 ILM Level 4 Award in Leadership

 and Management

 All leadership and management programmes are accredited by the Institute of Leadership and Management against UK national VRQ standards.
 One can register to undertake a qualification through the ILM Centre in PACE.